hypersquier/Tourism-Hotel-Booking-Analytics/README.md

 A comprehensive data analysis project exploring hotel booking patterns and customer behavior using SQLite for data processing and Power BI for interactive visualizations.
 The project uncovers booking trends, pricing opportunities, customer satisfaction drivers, and platform comparisons to enable data-driven decisions for lodging businesses.

 ## Project Structure
 The Power BI solution is organized into four interactive pages.
-Each page below includes a screenshot placeholder — add your exported images under docs/images/ using the recommended filenames.

-- Page 1: Performance Overview
   - Analysis Focus: Overall booking performance and seasonal trends
   - Key Metrics:
     - Total Bookings: 119,390 records